 A study¹ tested how adults responded to different portion sizes of macaroni and cheese on four different days.
 They found that the more these adults were served, the more they ate.
 In fact, they consumed about 162 more calories when offered the largest portion compared to the smallest portion.

 In another study², participants were served soup for 3 days and their intake was recorded.
-On the fourth day, they were served soup in trick bowls which refilled from a reservoir hidden under the table.
-The people ate more than their normal serving when the bowls continuously refilled.
+On the fourth day, they were served soup in trick bowls which were refilled from a reservoir hidden under the table.
+The people ate more than their normal serving when the bowls were continuously refilled.
 When the participants were told about the trick, their intake was then measured for another 6 days.
 Normal weight individuals adjusted their intake while the obese participants did not.

 Studies done on children have yielded similar results.
 One in particular³ measured children’s bite size and intake of an entrée.
 Intake rose by 25% with the larger portions than with age-appropriate or self-selected portions.